To help with online shopping during COVID-19, we are offering free shipping on all orders.

-The difference between acceptable and exceptional indoor growing results is in the little things.
+The difference between acceptable and exceptional indoor growing results is in the small details.
 These simple tweaks to your grow room don’t cost much (if anything) and can really pump up your plants’ performance.

 Get more light on your plants by lining your growing space with material that reflects.
 You can use sheets of aluminum foil or shiny Mylar sold for use in greenhouses, but the best deal might be those emergency blankets that come in car-safety kits or are handed out to finishers at the end of a marathon.
 They cost only a few bucks (if you’re a runner, you might get one for free!), they’re easy to hang on walls, and their substantial dimensions—typically 4 feet by 7 feet—mean you need only a few to cover an average-size grow room.
 By bouncing the light into dark corners and under shelves and benches, plants get better overall light exposure for more even growth and increased productivity.
 Tack up the blankets with double-sided carpet tape and prepare to be dazzled!